arafatm/arafatm.github.io/quotes.md

 Seth godin `We can’t out-obedience the competition.
 Therefore we have to learn to be creative.` Sharon Salzburg `All beings own their own karma.
 Their happiness is dependent on their actions not my wishes for them.` Sheila Heen `It’s not usually good advice to be _emotional_.
-It is good advice to express emotion in a professial way.` Stephen Duneier `https://www.youtube.com/watch?v=TQMbvJNRpLE: What goals can I achieve by making marginal adjustments.` The 12 Week Year `Your 12 week plan should have *lead*, and *lag*, indicators.` The 12 Week Year `Your week should include three kinds of protected time: strategic blocks, buffer blocks, and breakout blocks.`
+It is good advice to express emotion in a professial way.` Socrates, from his philosophical teachings `The more you know, the more you realize you know nothing.` Stephen Duneier `https://www.youtube.com/watch?v=TQMbvJNRpLE: What goals can I achieve by making marginal adjustments.` Steve Jobs, from his Stanford University commencement speech. `Your time is limited, don’t waste it living someone else’s life.`
+The 12 Week Year `Your 12 week plan should have *lead*, and *lag*, indicators.` The 12 Week Year `Your week should include three kinds of protected time: strategic blocks, buffer blocks, and breakout blocks.`
 The Big Short `He’ll say ‘explain that to me’ thirty different times.
 Or ‘could you explain that more, in English?’
 Because once you do that, there’s a few things you learn.
 For a start, you figure out if they even know what they’re talking about.`